grahamton/tools/DEMO_GUIDE.md

 # PromptKit Demo Guide

-Use this flow to walk someone through PromptKit in 5–7 minutes.
+Use this flow to walk someone through PromptKit in 5-7 minutes.

 ## 1. Frame the Problem (1 min)
-- Say: “PromptKit turns vague prompt issues into clear fixes.
-We start with two sentences.”
+- Say: "PromptKit turns vague prompt issues into diagnosed, standardized fixes.
+We start with two sentences."
 - Show the Seed and Friction for the scenario (e.g., TravelMate, SnackSmith).

 ## 2. Run the Iterate Card (2 min)
 - In terminal:
   `promptkit iterate --seed "..." --friction "..." --pattern constraint-ledger --ascii`
 - Narrate what the output gives:
-  - *Diagnosis* — what’s actually going wrong.
+  - Diagnosis - what's actually going wrong.
-  - *Fix* — rules to insert; Prompt patch lines go straight into the prompt.
+  - Fix - rules to insert; Prompt patch lines go straight into the prompt.
-  - *Validation* — how to test it right away.
+  - Validation - how to test it right away.
 - Point out this works even without seeing the original prompt.

-## 3. Show the Plan (1–2 min)
+## 3. Show the Plan (1-2 min)
 - Run:
   `promptkit plan --seed "..." --friction "..." --pattern constraint-ledger --ascii`
 - Highlight the headings (Context, Objective, Flow, Reasoning Path, Output).
-- Emphasize “Reasoning Path” — 6 causal steps that explain why the change matters.
+- Emphasize "Reasoning Path" - six causal steps that explain why the change matters.

 ## 4. Print a Ticket (1 min)
 - Run:
   `promptkit ticket --seed "..." --friction "..." --client "ClientName" --ascii`
-- Say: “This is the shareable brief for teammates — problem, fix, success checks.”
+- Say: "This is the shareable brief for teammates - problem, fix, success checks."

 ## 5. Show the Business Runner (optional, 1 min)
 - In PowerShell: `./promptkit-run.ps1`